Aeronique/Weather-By-Zipcode/README.md

 Fetches current weather conditions (temperature, humidity, description) for a ZIP code.

-Gracefully handles API key activation wait times.

 Minimal dependencies: requests and python-dotenv.

+Notifies user if API key is not yet activated.

 # Prerequisites